irasponsible/cities2-flag-icons/README.md

 **Why is all of North America represented with just the US Flag?**
 You're welcome to make a Canadian option.

+**Why is the UK flag missing Northern Ireland?**
+The Union Jack just looks wonky when squished to a square.

 **Will you add x?**
 I'll add all the PDX region packs and then after that, *shrug*.
 Dunno.